stolendata/rpc-ace/README.md

 A database-less explorer has a few drawbacks - most notably, RPC Ace cannot keep track of addresses or total coins generated, and as it uses RPC calls to parse blocks a transaction-heavy block chain (such as Bitcoin) can incur heavy CPU usage and/or long page generation times.
 RPC Ace's primary use is quick access to oversight of a block chain; for in-depth needs it's recommended to run a tallying explorer such as Abe.

 RPC Ace has been tested to work with Bitcoin, Litecoin, Dogecoin, Solcoin and a few other block chains, but as it's still a beta stage mishmash it may contain bugs.
+0.6.5 introduced experimental PoS support which has so far only been tested to work with CryptCoin.

 Setting up RPC Ace